 - 1. Review the CSP's supply chain practices.
 Ensure that suppliers are vetted and held to the same security practices as the CSP. - 2.
+Review NIST SP 800-161 [Boyens 2015] on risk management practices for the supply chain to understand foundational practices that can be implemented internally and/or included as part of acquisitions.

-If applicable, ensure the CSP has vetted its supply chain for compliance with FAR regulations, which require that government contractors and their supply chain are compliant with NIST SP 800-171 [Ross 2015] when storing controlled unclassified information (CUI).
+3. If applicable, ensure the CSP has vetted its supply chain for compliance with FAR regulations, which require that government contractors and their supply chain are compliant with NIST SP 800-171 [Ross 2015] when storing controlled unclassified information (CUI).